InsarKairulla/higgsfield/README.md

 ## What I'd add next

 - Better sampling strategies for repeats.
 Right now repeats are uniform.
-I would bias additional samples toward known flaky cases, judge-sensitive cases, and conflict-heavy retrieval cases.
+I would bias additional samples toward known flaky cases, judge-sensitive cases, and conflicting retrieval cases.

 - Statistical significance and confidence intervals.
-The current report shows raw pass rates and `x/N passed`, but not uncertainty bands or tests for whether a regression is likely real.
+The current report shows raw pass rates and `x/N passed`, which is useful, but it does not tell us how confident we should be that a regression is real.
+Confidence intervals or lightweight significance checks could be added.

 - Golden-set maintenance.
 I would version a larger checked-in trace set, track rubric revisions explicitly, and make it easy to re-baseline when the corpus or case wording changes.

-- Drift detection.
-The next step after per-run diffs is trend detection across many runs: pass-rate drift, cost drift, latency drift, and metric-specific drift.

 - Stronger judge validation.
 I would add adjudication sets, provider cross-checks, calibration prompts, and explicit disagreement review between judge metrics and deterministic checks.

 - More adversarial cases.
 The current 10-case suite is a solid start, but it should expand on conflicting-source handling, subtle refusal boundaries, prompt injection, and broken-page retrieval traps.

-- Better report navigation.
-The current HTML viewer is intentionally minimal.
-The next improvements would be anchor links from `report.json` summaries into the HTML, filtering by metric, and quicker navigation across repeats.